Chester officer uses body to shield family from gunfire

 With the family safely inside their home, Alvarez went after the gunmen, who eventually got away and remain at large.

-The next morning there was another shooting incident at 7th and Tilghman.
+The next morning, there was another shooting incident at 7th and Tilghman.
 This time police chased the suspects into Upper Chichester where they crashed their vehicle into a building and were captured.

 Police do not believe the incidents were directly related.